enterdevstudio/seagrass-microbiome/README.md

 <img src="figures/fig-3.jpg" width=450, height=280)>

 #### 2d.
 Bayesian detection of habitat sources
-Results and figures showing that water is a major source of colonists for leaves, but that sediment only contributes in small part to the root microbiome.
+Results and figures showing that soil is a major source of colonists for roots, but that water contributes little to the composition of root microbiomes on average.
+Leaves appear to be driven moderately to strongly by Water communities, and weakly by the surrounding soil.

 #### Figure 4
 <img src="figures/fig-4.jpg" width=1500, height=500)>